Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.

 With these P90s, you'll be able to swap out your stock humbuckers without needing to rout your guitar's body to accommodate new pups.
 They offer distinctive tones with more brightness than a humbucker, and more bite than a traditional single coil.

 Whether you own a second guitar with humbuckers or you fancy more brightness in an LP tone, the Seymour Duncan SPH90 Phat Cats are an excellent choice to add P90-magic to your tone.
-They’re super popular in genres like country, punk, rock, and blues (check out our list of easy and fun country songs here), and we think you’ll find that they make a huge difference over any stock humbuckers you may already have installed.
+They’re super popular in genres like country, punk, rock, and blues (check out our list of easy and fun country songs here), and we think you’ll find they make a huge difference over any stock humbuckers you may already have installed.

-The Phat Cats are made to fit the standard humbucker route so we didn’t need to make any modifications to install them.
-One cool thing about the way they’re wired is that when we played in the middle position with both activated, we got the hum bucking effect of traditional humbucker pickups.
+The Phat Cats are made to fit the standard humbucker route, so we didn’t need to make any modifications to install them.
+One cool thing about the way they’re wired is that when we played in the middle position with both activated, we got the hum-bucking effect of traditional humbucker pickups.

 Exceptional clarity even with maximum gain.